 One more thing before we start:

-CPM optimization on DV360 differs for Display and Video Campaign.
+CPM optimization in DV360 differs between Display and Video Campaigns.
 While both use the same auction environment in DV360, the “levers” you pull to lower your costs or increase quality are unique to each format.

 For display, you optimize for visibility and clickability, whereas for video, you optimize for engagement and duration.